dwyl/quotes/README.md

 <br />
 <hr />
-## Need a Different Programming Language ...?
+## Need a _Different_ Programming Language ...?

-Want to add an example in your preferred programming language?
+Want to add an example in your preferred programming language? <br />
 Please comment on this issue:
 [quotes/issues/6](https://github.com/dwyl/quotes/issues/6)